This is part three of a four part series on remodeling your bathroom. Learn how to budget for your bathroom remodel here.

 - You might have to change plans for budget reasons

 A typical bathroom renovation should take about a month, possibly slightly longer with a few delays.
 At RWC Windows, Doors and More, we know that time is important to you.
-To discuss your bathroom remodel in West Caldwell, NJ and the surrounding area, call us today at (973) 227-7123 to get an initial quote.
+To discuss your large or small bathroom remodel in West Caldwell, NJ and the surrounding area, call us today at (973) 227-7123 to get an initial quote.